I am a full-stack C# .NET graduate of Tech Elevator in Pittsburgh. There we learned to develop apps using back-end, SQL databases, and front-end.

 As you may notice from my work, I am also a gamer.
 My favorite kinds are RTS, FPS, and open-world games.
 I unfortunately haven't played many different games but, hope to play more in the future.
 I have a tendancy to shift in habits.
 I would play a lot of games and over time would shift to more development and do more of that.
 So I'm more of an off/on kind of gamer/developer in my spare time.

-I don't really have a favorite game specifically but what is definitely my most played game recently is Monster Hunter: World.
+I don't really have a favorite game specifically but what is definitely one of my most played games is Monster Hunter: World.
 I've been a fan of the series since Freedom Unite and have played every other main title except Generations before World.
-Other games that I play include The Legend of Zelda: Breath of the Wild and Hyrule Warriors as my first Zelda games, Horizon: Zero Dawn, and games like Starcraft II and Minecraft that I would come back to every now again.
+Other games that I play include The Legend of Zelda: Breath of the Wild as my first Zelda game, Horizon: Zero Dawn, and games like Starcraft II and Minecraft that I would come back to every now again.
+Returnal I have also enjoyed with its fast paced gameplay and map design that is very similar to my random map generator that I've worked on.

 I became very interested in VR and AR as soon as I first tried it.
 Since then I have gotten multiple Oculus headsets and a Microsoft Mixed Reality headset.